-With a general perception that data storage is cheap, the chosen solution to deal with growth in data is often to simply throw more hardware at it.
-How often is this action taken only to find out 3 months later that the same problem has returned and more space is required?
-Increasing capacity is part of the solution and needs to be considered as part of long-term data storage strategy and retention policies.
+Data storage is available at a low cost, and extending storage space is an easy solution to deal with data growth.
+However, how often do you take this action only to find out three months later that the same problem has returned and more space is required?
+Increasing capacity is part of the solution and needs consideration as part of a long-term data storage strategy and retention policies.

 - The costs of other hardware requirements